 It's a book about the revisionist approach to American history, and there is a great deal of information about Beard and Barnes and Martin and about Gore Vidal's historical novels, which fit into that tradition.
 That's the first and major part of the book.
 The book has a second section offering a libertarian history of the U.S., which reclaims the term "liberal" for libertarians (who are essentially classical liberals), and there's a final section on rival accounts of U.S. history from Howard Zinn and others.

-You can download a free copy of the book from the Von Mises Institute (if you dislike Jeff and you'd just as soon he starve to death or something).
+You can download a free copy of the book from the Von Mises Institute.
 I chose to purchase the modestly-priced Kindle version to stave off possible attacks of guilt.

 Riggenbach also did a long podcast series on libertarian writers and thinkers.
 I blogged about the Robert Anton Wilson episode here.